oyvholm/openhub-repositories/README.md

 ===================================

-openhub.net (formerly ohloh.net) has an interesting comparison of the number of public repositories on the net, based on searches on popular hosting services.
+openhub.net (formerly ohloh.net) has an interesting comparison of the number of public repositories on the net, based on searches of popular hosting services.
 This comparison is available at &lt;<https://www.openhub.net/repositories/compare>&gt; and shows an estimated market share between Bazaar, CVS, Git, Mercurial and